 Prairie Rose is an LA-based drinks writer, podcast host, trained sommelier, wine & spirits expert, and educator.

-Angela Lovell is a best-selling author in Los Angeles whose work has been featured in VICE, High Times, The Moth, and MTV.
+Psychic-medium, Angela Lovell, is a best-selling author and host of the podcasts Dear Witchypoo and This Is Where The Magick Happens.
+Her work has been featured in VICE, High Times, The Moth, and MTV.

 Conjure the Cocktail